 Finland’s development cooperation in Ethiopia

 Development cooperation between Finland and Ethiopia is based on Ethiopia’s Growth and Transformation Plan (GTP).
-Ethiopia has a vision to become a middle-income country and a carbon-neutral economy by 2025.
+Ethiopia has the vision of becoming a middle-income country and a carbon-neutral economy by 2025.

-The Strategy emphasises the Ethiopians' universal participation in the development processes that affect them and everyone’s access to services.
+The Strategy emphasises the broad participation of all players in the development processes that affect them, and everyone’s access to services.

 - to support rural Ethiopians’ economic wellbeing by promoting sustainable use of natural resources and improved land tenure security

-- to contribute to the quality of general education and teacher training, and to support children with special educational needs
+- to enhance the quality of general education and teacher training, and to support children with special educational needs

 - to improve the coverage of rural water supply and sanitation services, and to alter hygiene behaviour patterns.